The Eiffel Tower- le Tour Eiffel - symbolizes Paris to the world, and the 7+ million visitors who visit each year prove its enduring popularity.

 So how do our 7 easy ways to avoid the Eiffel Tower ticket lines help you?
 Well . . . there are lots of different ways to get your ticket without standing in long lines.

 We'll show you the pros and cons of each option - plus a couple of ways to experience the Eiffel Tower without tickets.

 Option 1: Buy Your Eiffel Tower Entrance Tickets in Advance

-You can choose from a couple of ways to buy your tickets in advance online:
+You can choose from 2 ways to buy your tickets in advance online:

 Buy Your Tickets on the Eiffel Tower Website

 Go to the Eiffel Tower's website and buy your tickets online for a specific date and time, and print it on your home printer.
 You'll pay the same price as you would at the Eiffel Tower's ticket window.
 When you arrive at the Eiffel Tower, you skip the line to buy tickets, although you'll still need to go through a couple of security checks and perhaps wait for the elevator to the 2nd Level.

 Sounds good, right?
 It is - but be aware of these 3 "catches":

 Catch #1: Only a limited number of tickets are offered online.
 They become available about 2-3 months in advance and usually sell out quickly, so to get the best (or any) date/time choice, you need to start looking for tickets as soon as they are available.
 If you can't get them for the date/time you want, sometimes a few become available later - but they also sell out quickly.

 Catch #2: These tickets are non-refundable and cannot be exchanged for another date or time slot.
 If your plans change for any reason including bad weather, illness, delayed flights, or anything else - or even if you arrive more than half an hour late for your time slot - you forfeit the cost of your tickets.